Scalability vs. Utility: Do We Have to Sacrifice One for the Other in Data Importance Quantification?: Theoretical Comparison Between LOO and Shapley Value

-For general model performance measures $U$, it is difficult to analyze the order-preservingness of the corresponding value measures.
+For general model performance measures $U$, it is difficult to analyze the order-preservation of the corresponding data importance measures.
 However, for $K$NN, we can precisely characterize this property for both the LOO and the Shapley value.
-The formula for the $K$NN Shapley value is given in Theorem~\ref{thm:knn_shapley} and we present the expression for the $K$NN LOO value in the following lemma.
+The formula for \textit{the $K$NN-Shapley value} is given in Theorem~\ref{thm:knn_shapley} and we present the expression for \textit{the $K$NN-LOO value} in the following lemma.